jonathan-odonnell/milestone-project-4/README.md

 19. Checkout

-    - This enables the user to enter the booking contact details and pay for their holiday using a card payment, Paypal, Apple Pay or Google Pay.
+    - This enables the user to enter the booking contact details and pay for their holiday using a card payment, PayPal, Apple Pay or Google Pay.
+If the user is signed in, their booking contact details are automatically entered into the booking contact details form.
     - Addresses are populated into the booking contact details form when the user begins to enter an address in the address field and selects an option from the autocomplete.
     - Signed in users who have saved a card to their account can select the relevent card under saved cards and enter the CVC rather than having to enter their full card details if they choose to pay by card.

 20. Add/Edit Holiday Forms

-    - These enable admin users to add or edit the details of each holiday package including package details, features, activities and itineraries.
+    - These enable admin users to add a new holiday or edit the details of an existing holiday including package details, features, activities and itineraries.

 21. Flights Table